Hurricane Klaus (1984): Impact

 While moving past Puerto Rico, Tropical Storm Klaus dropped heavy rainfall peaking at 25.69 in in Guavate Camp in the southeastern part of the island.
 Much of the southern half of Puerto Rico reported over 7 in (178 mm).
 Vieques received around 7 inches of precipitation, while Culebra experienced over 10 in.
 The heavy rainfall resulted in freshwater flooding.
 The strongest winds of the storm remained offshore, and wind gusts peaked at 37 mph in Roosevelt Roads Naval Station.
 Winds and rainfall on the island resulted in downed trees and power lines, though damage was minimal.
 Klaus struck the island on election day, causing slight disruptions to the process.

 Saint John in the United States Virgin Islands reported over 15 in of rainfall in association with Tropical Storm Klaus.
 Both Saint Thomas and Saint Croix received around 10 inches, while rainfall in the British Virgin Islands remained below 10 inches.
 Tropical Storm Klaus caused severe flooding and extensive damage throughout the U.S. Virgin Islands.
 Strong southwesterly winds resulted in gale-force winds and rough seas along the southwestern portions of the Leeward Islands.
 The rough waves caused considerable damage to marine interests in the area.
 In Anguilla, three ships were wrecked.
 1 mi off Saint Martin, the rough seas wrecked a cruise ship.
 The 60 passengers and 23 crew members swam safely to shore, though one person was hospitalized.
 Rough seas also damaged local coral reefs.
 10,000 people were affected on the island of Dominica.
 There, the storm caused $2 million (1984 USD, $3.9 million 2006 USD) in damage and resulted in two fatalities.
 In Antigua, strong waves from the hurricane produced severe beach erosion, which endangered a highway behind an eroded beach.
 Beach erosion was reported in nearby Barbuda, as well.
 The British Virgin Islands sustained moderate damage totaling to $152 million (1984 USD, $315 million 2008 USD).
 St. Kitts and Nevis also saw much Leeward coastal damage resulting from the storm, the worst impact being the destruction of the Sandy Point town port in Saint Kitts.

 Aftermath

 In Anguilla, nine ships, including three that were wrecked from the hurricane, were intentionally sunk in 1990 to create an artificial reef.
 About a month after the storm passed, President Ronald Reagan declared the U.S. Virgin Islands a major disaster area.
 The declaration permitted use of federal funds for recovery.
 The Federal Emergency Management Agency provided an average relief fund of $2,128 (1984 USD, $4,147 2006 USD) per affected person, the smallest return rate for a declared disaster in the Virgin Islands.

-Because damage was not significant, the name Klaus was not retired after this year.
-However, the name was later retired after Hurricane Klaus in 1990 (which, unusually, was less damaging), and was replaced by Kyle in 1996.